razorback16/swift-parakeet-mlx/README.md

 ## Note

-From our experience, this is useful for testing and having a baseline understanding of Parakeet models but in production its quite resource intensive.
-For a more efficient and less power hungry approach, please take a look at our other opensourced solution, [FluidAudio](https://github.com/FluidInference/FluidAudioSwift)
+From our experience, this is useful for testing and gaining a baseline understanding of Parakeet models, but in production it is quite resource-intensive.
+For a more efficient and less power-hungry approach, please take a look at our other open-sourced solution, [FluidAudio](https://github.com/FluidInference/FluidAudioSwift).

 ## Installation